 We moved into this house 6 months ago.
 It’s slowly becoming home.
 Something I told my husband when we signed the papers was that this home, I wanted to fill with items that meant something.
 I am totally guilty of shopping Target clearance.

-Something that is a passion of mine, is photographing the every day of our family.
+Something that is a passion of mine, is photographing every day of our family.
 I am by no means a professional photographer.
-These days, as much as I love my Canon 60D – my iPhone 5 snaps most of my photos.
+These days, as much as I love my Canon 70D – my iPhone 7 Plus (the camera is swoon-worthy!) snaps most of my photos.

 We have this long hallway that leads to the master bedroom from the kitchen and family room that I knew would be the perfect place for a photo wall.
 I’ve been gathering photos and trying to decide on a style and shape, but holy cow – can you say overload?

 Laying Out Your Photo Wall With Paper Templates

 Check out this genius way that Love Your Room has created to help simplify the process of laying out your photo wall.
 She uses paper templates cut to the size of your photo frames.

 This handy-dandy method will not only save your wall from numerous nail holes but also give your creative freedom to see your photo wall and play with various arrangements.